sho-mb/React-Next.js-example/README.md

 ### Restfull API
 - You can use / Get / Post / Put / Delete
 - You can add endpoint, Check in lib/hamburgerApi.ts

-- limited inventory and can be increase via shop purchase
-- shop include fertilizer and adjust crop quality accordingly with multiple factors such land, weather, water
-- land quality reduce after harvesting each crop and can be increase via fertilizer or give time by not using the land to plant crop so it can naturally recovered